 Page Architecture

-• Homepage — A conversion-optimized landing page with the 3D interactive globe as the centerpiece, hero video or animation, trust signals, featured services carousel, testimonials, and a smart lead-capture form.
+• Homepage — Conversion-optimized landing page anchored by the 3D interactive globe, a hero video/animation, trust signals, a featured-services carousel, client testimonials, and a smart lead-capture form.

 Key Technical Features